-The Austrian Council on Robotics and Artificial Intelligence is an advisory board set up by the Austrian Ministry for Transport, Innovation and Technology whose recommendations are available to all Austrians.
+The Austrian Council on Robotics and Artificial Intelligence is an advisory board of the Austrian Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK, formerly BMVIT) whose recommendations are available to all Austrians.
 It consists of experts on robotics and artificial intelligence from research, teaching and industry and identifies and discusses current and future opportunities, risks and challenges arising from the use of robotics and autonomous systems (RAS) as well as artificial intelligence (AI).
 In the White Paper, the Council identifies top priorities for developing a smart strategy for robotics and artificial intelligence.

 Robots are machines that perform tasks partially or completely independently.
 Due to the increasing cognitive abilities of robots, they are sometimes called “autonomous cognitive systems”.
 These include industrial robots or robots in the service sector, self-driving cars, social or medical robots, assistance systems and software agents.